DeadFoxx1/python_solitaire/README.md

 # about:
 I started this project as soon as I learned about what a python class is.
 THIS MEANS ITS TRASH!!!
 Honestly don't know what I was doing with this lol
+Also this was before I had a GitHub account so thats why the commits are all wonky

 ## setup: